acuvity/mcp-servers-registry/mcp-server-aws-lambda/README.md

 Minibridge offers a host of additional features.
 For step-by-step guidance, please visit the wiki.
 And if anything’s unclear, don’t hesitate to reach out!

 </details>

-## 🛡️ Runtime security

-**Guardrails:**

-To activate guardrails in your Docker containers, define the `GUARDRAILS` environment variable with the protections you need.
-Available options:
-- covert-instruction-detection
-- sensitive-pattern-detection
-- shadowing-pattern-detection
-- schema-misuse-prevention
-- cross-origin-tool-access
-- secrets-redaction

-For example adding:
-- `-e GUARDRAILS="secrets-redaction covert-instruction-detection"`
-to your docker arguments will enable the `secrets-redaction` and `covert-instruction-detection` guardrails.

-**Basic Authentication:**

-To turn on Basic Authentication, add `BASIC_AUTH_SECRET` like:
-- `-e BASIC_AUTH_SECRET="supersecret"`
-to your docker arguments.
-This will enable the Basic Authentication check.

-Then you can connect through `http/sse` as usual given that you pass an `Authorization: Bearer supersecret` header with your secret as Bearer token.

-> [!CAUTION]
-> While basic auth will protect against unauthorized access, you should use it only in controlled environment,
-> rotate credentials frequently and **always** use TLS.

 ## ☁️ Deploy On Kubernetes